dsdaveh/device-failure-analysis/device_failure_report.md

 ```

 So now we see the optimum cutoff point is 0.4 which means we predict pending failure for more drives (compared to a cutoff at 0.5), but don't reduce the cutoff too drastically since avoiding unnecessary maintenance is still a driver of cost reduction.

+# Conclusion

+We've completed an introductory analysis, and without too much work, can reliably predict about half the failures before they occur, assuming our data is representative of true field logs.
+With more data, we might be able to make better predictions, and could incorporate other techniques such as neural networks into the analysis.
+With more information on the cost of false negative/positives, we could also try updating a GBM model with a custom objective function to further optimize the training.
+In the real world, we might spend some research time digging into some of the attribute values to see if encoding specific values might also give lift to the model.
+As it stands, the model informs us on the most important attributes, and could lead to a productive discussion with the stakeholders and business subject matter experts that would help identify the next logical steps.